codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 **$prefix**

-If you have more than one application using the same cache storage, you can add a custom prefix here that is prepended to all key names.
+If you have more than one application using the same cache storage, you can add a custom prefix string here that is prepended to all key names.

 **$file**